danvgar/colligo/README.md

 ## Roadmap

-- [ ] MVP - A full stack CRUD app that allows creating, reading, updating, and deleting a database of links.
+- MVP - A full stack CRUD app that allows creating, reading, updating, and deleting a database of links.
-  - [ ] Read a link to the database
+  - ~~Read a link to the database~~
-  - [ ] Add a link to the database
+  - Add a link to the database
-  - [ ] Remove a link from the database
+  - Remove a link from the database
-  - [ ] Update a link from the database
+  - Update a link from the database
-- [ ] Feature 2
-- [ ] Feature 3
+- Filter by Tags
+  - Available filter options reduces based on whether displayed links contain those tags.
+  - Dynamic count within each tag of the number of links in filter that contain that tag.
+- Sort by Tags
+  - SideNav should already be sorted by number of links containing that tag.
+- User voting per link (upvote, downvote)
+  - Sort by votes
+- Duplicate link detection
+- Multiple Lists of links
+- Discussion comments per link
+  - Each link needs a distinct route then
+- User Authentication
+- Dynamic link insertion
+  - Only submit a URL, OpenGraph information is automatically populated into link.
+- Front-End Updates
+  - Link skeletons
+  - Improved SideNav

 See the [open issues](https://github.com/danvgar/colligo/issues) for a full list of proposed features (and known issues).